aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 ### Logistical Requirements

 * **Four AWS accounts for full deployment** One of them acts like a central deployment account.
 The other three are for development, test, and production accounts.
-To test this solution with single account refer to the [Quickstart section of the README](../README.md#quickstart) for detailed instructions.
+To test this solution with a single account refer to the [Quickstart guide](../README.md#quickstart) for detailed instructions.

 * **Number of branches on your GitHub repo** You need to start with at least one branch (e.g. main) to start using this solution.
 Test and prod branches can be added at the beginning or after the deployment of the data lake infrastructure on the dev environment.